app-o-mat/blog-list/README.md

 https://github.com/app-o-mat/blog-list

-You can grab a completed `www` and `lib` folder from this repository.
+You can grab a completed `www` and `www/lib` folder from this repository.